project-imas/memory-security/README.md

 Also to increase overall security any password passed to lock/unlock should have wipe() ran on it immediately after use (As shown in the second part of the first use case).

-## Use case 1: Sensitive variable clearing
+## Use case 1: Sensitive variable storage and clearing

-Suppose we have a variable that contains sensitive data, we want to limit it's time in memory so that if an attacker gets access to the program's runnign memory they have less chance of seeing it.
+Suppose we have a variable that contains sensitive data, we want to limit it's time in memory so that if an attacker gets access to the program's running memory they have less chance of seeing it.
 One strategy is to immediately wipe an object's memory right after use:

 ```
    NSString* sensitiveData;